 See Choosing the Right Paper for Your Project Part 1

 Previously, we discussed all of our resin-coated photo printing papers and suggested which subject matters looks best on which papers.
-(Click here to read about papers discussed in part one.)
 This week we will tackle all of our matte-finish papers and the characteristics of each you should be aware of when choosing the right paper for your project.
 We will start with our photo matte selection, Moab Lasal Photo Matte, and then move on to a variety of fine-art, matte papers including: Epson Hot Press Bright, Hahnemuhle Photo Rag, Epson Somerset Velvet, and Canson Infinity Arches Aquarelle.

 Moab Lasal Photo Matte